apposed/jaunch/issues.md

 when doing glob matching?
 TEST THIS&mdash;DOES IT ALREADY WORK ON LINUX AND MACOS?

+**Linux aarch64:** What about Raspberry Pi?
+Does KMP/Native support it?
+If so: how should the naming of executables be done?
+Shall we keep doing what Fiji/ImageJ2 has done until now, which is to append an os/arch suffix? jaunch-linux-x64, jaunch-linux-aarch64, jaunch-macos, jaunch-windows-x64.exe?
+And then for portable applications, symlink or copy to the current os/arch?
+There's no reason to do that for the configurator though, only for the native launcher executable.
+The native launcher should always reach out to a jaunch executable with matching os/arch.

 **Auto-enable headless mode.** The ImageJ Launcher tries to detect when headless mode will be required, using the following code:
 ```c